course-details-portlet

 Course content

-This course will give a basic introduction to Communication Technology and Information Security in the context of Smart Grids.
-The course consists of two parts with the following academic content: 1.
-Communication Technology: Communication networks and services, Internet, mobile networks, TCP/IP and layering.
-2. Information Security: Basic principles.
-Encryption.
-Vulnerabilities and risk.
-Technological, human and organizational perspectives.
+This course will give an introduction to Communication Technology and Information Security in the context of Smart Grids.
+The course consists of three parts: 1.
+Communication Technology; 2.
+Information Security; and 3.
+Specific Smart Grid applications.

 Learning outcome